dcolinmorgan/pyNB/docs/SCENIC+ chapter.md

 **2. Motif Enrichment (`motif_enrichment_cistarget` & `motif_enrichment_dem`)**

-SCENIC+ maps chromatin accessibility to TF activity using two complementary methods:
+SCENIC+ maps chromatin accessibility to TF activity using two complementary methods to identify potential regulatory interactions:
 *   **cisTarget**: Uses Cluster-Buster to identify motif clusters in consensus peaks, prioritizing biological realism.
-It outputs enrichment scores (NES, AUC) to rank TFs.
+It outputs enrichment scores (NES, AUC) to rank TFs based on their global enrichment across the dataset (Figure 5).
-*   **DEM (Differential Enrichment of Motifs)**: Compares foreground regions to a background set to identify differentially enriched motifs, useful for finding cell-type-specific drivers.
+*   **DEM (Differential Enrichment of Motifs)**: Compares foreground regions (e.g., cell-type specific peaks) to a background set to identify differentially enriched motifs.
+This is particularly useful for finding cell-type-specific drivers that might be missed by global enrichment methods (Figure 6).

 ```bash
 snakemake --forcerun motif_enrichment_cistarget